sanlike0911/node-red-contrib-tplink-tapo-connect-api/README.md

 ## Pre-requisites

-The node-red-contrib-tplink-tapo-connect-api requires `Node-RED 1.00` to be installed.
+The node-red-contrib-tplink-tapo-connect-api requires `Node-RED` to be installed.

 ## Quick Start